lukearp/AVD-WebClient-DownloadRedirect/ReadMe.md

 # What does this do?

 LogonScript-Folder-Move.ps1 would be configured as a Logon Script on the session hosts.
 Once users login to the host, it attempts to map the RDWebClient Redirect download directory to a PSDrive and creates a folder within the users profile.
 The script runs a check on that created folder every five seconds.
-If a file is writen to the directory, the script moves the file to the mapped PSDrive.
+If a file is written to the directory, the script moves the file to the mapped PSDrive.
 This triggers the download on the remote browser.

 # Setup